-Black Swan Largest Water Bird of Australia What is a Black Swan?
+Black Swan - Largest Water Bird of Australia What is a Black Swan?

 The black swan is a large aquatic bird found in estuaries and waterways of Australia.
 As its name suggests this swan has a plumage of black feathers.
 It was once thought that all swans were only white.
 The western world was shocked when these birds were first discovered.
 To them the discovery of a black swan was more astounding than finding a unicorn in their back garden.